California DUI Process

 Understanding the Two Components of Your DUI Charge

-At Brehmer Law Corporation, our Bakersfield DUI lawyer can handle both aspects of your DUI case, which includes fighting to keep your driver's license.
+Questions about the California DUI process?
+Our Bakersfield DUI lawyer can handle both aspects of your DUI case, including fighting to keep your driver's license.
 Call now for a free consultation.

 By entering a not guilty plea, we are able to get to work on your defense, including thoroughly reviewing your case.
 This may include:

 - Challenging field sobriety tests

 - Revealing that there was no probable cause